bucs445fall2025/project-team-7/sprints/ch6_sprint/sprint_notes.md

 Ensure frontend-backend communication works for item data retrieval.

 ### User Stories
-As a user, I want to view available items on a map so I can easily locate them on campus.
+As a user, I want to view dropdown menu when I enter the mainpage.

 As a user, I want buttons to send requests or open chat windows for items directly from the main page.

 As a developer, I want to integrate the map API with backend data so that the item listings appear dynamically.

 ### Planning
-Integrate mapping feature using Google Maps or Leaflet.js.

-Fetch item coordinates from backend API (Prisma + MySQL).
+Come up with mainpage layout with requests, categories, etc.

+Create button on mainpage for importing feature.

-Design and implement main page layout in React with sections for items, requests, and chat.
+Design and implement main page layout in React with buttons for items, requests, and chat.

-Test communication between frontend and backend for map marker updates.
+Connect mainpage to backend.

 Prepare UI components for chat and borrow request flow for next sprint expansion

 ### Action Items
- Set up map component and render sample markers.

  Create backend route for retrieving item coordinates.

  Build base main page layout with placeholders for future modules.

- Ensure CORS and API routes handle map data properly.

  Start styling buttons and sections for request/chat.

 ### Issues and Risks
-Possible delay in map API setup or configuration limits (e.g., API key usage or quotas).

 Risk of merge conflicts due to simultaneous frontend and backend edits.

 Dependencies between UI layout and backend API endpoints may slow integration testing.